 - Major release.
 A major Metasys software release includes significant new products, features, and enhancements.
 Major releases are indicated by a new major release number followed by a dot zero (x.0).
-For example, Release 10.0 and Release 12.0 are major releases.
-Upgrading Release 9.x or 10.x software to Release 12.0 is a major upgrade. - Minor release.
+For example, Release 13.0 and Release 14.0 are major releases.
+Upgrading Release 13.x software to Release 14.0 is a major upgrade. - Minor release.
 A minor Metasys software release provides minor product and feature enhancements.
 Minor releases are indicated by a new minor release number following the associated major release number.
 For example, Release 10.1 is a minor release.
 Therefore, in this example, upgrading Release 10.0 software to Release 10.1 is a minor upgrade. - Software license.
-A Metasys software package and end-user license agreement is required for each ADS/ADX, ADSLite, OAS, MVE, NAE85, and LCS85 on a Metasys system site.
+A Metasys software license is required for each ADS/ADX, ADS-Lite, OAS, MVE, NAE85, and LCS85 on a Metasys system site.
 Each computer or server package on a site must be licensed after a new installation and re-licensed after any major upgrade to the current release.
-Also, every ADS/ADX that is migrated must be relicensed after the migration.
+Also, every ADS/ADX that is migrated must be re-licensed after the migration.
 Many other software applications and tools require licensing.
 See Licensing information for more details. - Metasys for Validated Environments.
-Refer to Metasys for Validated Environments, Extended Architecture Catalog Page (LIT-1900466) - Metasys upgrade software.
-Upgrade software is current-release Metasys software for upgrading products, such as the ADS/ADX, ADSLite, OAS, MVE, NAE85, and LCS85, at sites that have a previous major release of the Metasys software already installed (for example, upgrading Release 10.x or earlier software to Release 12.0).
+Refer to Metasys for Validated Environments on Metasys UI (LIT-1901214). - Metasys upgrade software.
+Upgrade software is current-release Metasys software for upgrading products, such as the ADS/ADX, OAS, MVE, NAE85, and LCS85, at sites that have a previous major release of the Metasys software already installed.
+For example, upgrading Release 13.x or earlier software to Release 14.0.
 Metasys upgrade software packages are identified by a -6 suffix on the product code number.